castle-engine/castle-engine/tools/castle-editor/README.md

       (need to use custom draw for this? grep, search code)
     * "Files" showroot doesn't work
     * TEditDirectory use at "new project"
+    * Output ListBox has some width (and horiz scrollbar) on Windows, unrelated to anything?

 Lowest priority (OK if not in 1st release)
 * Project options: